veltzer/demos-linux/README.md

 * cd into it: `cd demos-linux`
 * install the missing packages and headers needed to compile and run this project `./scripts/ubuntu_install.py` Mind you this only works for 15.10 and will install a ton of stuff.
-    If you don't want this ton of installations and only want to checkout specific examples compile the individual examples as described below. if you are on a different Linux distribution try to get as much of these for your platform as you can.
+    If you don"t want this ton of installations and only want to checkout specific examples compile the individual examples as described below. if you are on a different Linux distribution try to get as much of these for your platform as you can.
 If you really into contributing I would love a `redhat_install.py` or some such...